meatpiHQ/wican-fw/README.md

 # MQTT

-## If you're using firmware verion v1.64 or below please update to a newer version before enabling MQTT
+## If you're using firmware verion v1.64 or below please update to the [latest version](https://github.com/meatpiHQ/wican-fw/releases/) before enabling MQTT

 Currently only non-secure MQTT is supported, it's highly recommended that you only use it with local MQTT broker and not use public brokers otherwise your CAN bus might be publicly exposed.